Jordan-Prescott/odins-spear/docs/docs/utils/config-manager.md

 The `ConfigManager` class is designed to load and cache template configurations for popular Broadworks entities.
 These configuration templates are stored as JSON files in a specified directory.
 The class enables users to retrieve, view, update, and copy these templates in a flexible and intuitive manner.
 The primary goal is to provide users with a base configuration that they can modify as needed before using it to make API calls (e.g., to create or update users).

-The `ConfigManager` is configured to load JSON files from the relative path:
-`src/odins_spear/utils/configs/`

 ## Available Configurations

 The following templates are supported and should be referenced using their corresponding names: